Here’s What You Missed:

 P.S.
 If you’re feeling stuck, try the ol’ phone-a-friend method!
 It can help to get an outsider’s POV when you feel like you’ve tried everything.

-New mindset: I haven’t been able to solve this problem yet, so I think I need to try something else.
+New mindset: I think I need to try something else to figure this problem out.
 Maybe I can text someone from class for help?

 4. Name the Voice